Our Top 10 Best Yellowstone Waterfalls List is a way for us to acknowledge these unsung attractions in the world’s first national park.

 It’s that good!

-Even the hike to reach this waterfall involved walking by Biscuit Basin, which itself featured deep blue pools like the Sapphire Pool and the spasming Jewel Geyser among others.
+Even the hike to reach this waterfall involved walking by the Biscuit Basin, which itself featured deep blue pools like the Sapphire Pool and the spasming Jewel Geyser among others.

 It was quite the place to scout out which geysers were going off!